-Join Sean Adams for an in-depth discussion in this video Which grid is right?, part of Foundations of Layout and Composition: Grids.
+Join Sean Adams for an in-depth discussion in this video Which grid is right?, part of Layout and Composition: Grids.

 - It would be simple to provide a list of projects…and the corresponding correct grid.…There are the basic guidelines…directed by the specific final media.…We know that newspapers,…books, websites, exhibitions,…and posters have unique grid requirements.…These are tried and true…and exist because they work.…Within these, there are variations that can be used.…Knowing which variation is best…is based on your idea and the content.…